-Here we go again, trying to describe Indian food in Western terms.
+We struggle to describe Indian food in Western terms.
 Rasam isnt really a soup, but it would be the closest term that we have to describe it.
-It is a spicy “soupy” “drink” that is often eaten or drunk as part of a meal in Sth India, particularly Tamil Nadu.
-I guess you could call it a broth.
+It is a spicy “soupy” “drink” that is often eaten as part of a meal in Sth India, particularly Tamil Nadu.”Broth” is a good term.
 That would be close.
-Served in a metal cup, it can be sipped from that cup, or poured over rice or other parts of the meal.
+Served in a metal cup, it can be sipped from that cup, or poured over rice or other parts of the meal to moisten drier curries.
 It is truly a delicious and very versatile part of an Indian meal.

 Rasams may or may not involve lentils.
 The most simplest rasams are water, chillies and spices, perhaps some tamarind.
 I love to make them from the top water when I am cooking lentils for a dal – ie remove the water on top of the lentils when they have cooked, before you turn the lentils into a dal.
 Use that wonderfully flavoured water to make a rasam.

 At the opposite end of the scale are rasams that are based on lentils.
 Today’s recipe is one such recipe, made with red gram dal.It is quite different to this Tomato Rasam which I first made some years ago.

 You may be wondering what a Rasam is – read about Rasam here.
 You might like to browse other Rasam recipes here, including Kottu Rasam, Pepper Rasam, and Tomato Rasam.
 Or explore our Indian dishes here and here.
 Other Winter recipes can be found here and here.

 Sometimes Toor Dal will cook in 1/2 hour to a nice mushy stage, and sometimes it takes 2 hours.
 Although recipes say to cook the dal with turmeric, I believe that this lengthens the cooking time, and so I always add salt and turmeric later.

 Tomato Lentil Rasam | Thakkali Paruppu Rasam

 Source : adapted from Samayal by Viji Varadarajan